Effective brakes are essential for safe cycling. Checking and fine-tuning them requires few tools and takes only a few minutes.

 Bicycle brakes become less effective over time.
 Cables stretch and pads slowly wear away.
 If you can squeeze the lever fully on without the brake engaging, urgent action is required.
+If you are running disc brakes and encountering some issues, we have an additional article which you can view here.

 Test your brakes